zeRonaldo/neighborhoodMap-Udacity/README.md

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+You can learn more in the [Foursquare API documentation](https://developer.foursquare.com/docs).

+You can learn more in the [Google Maps API documentation](https://developers.google.com/maps/documentation/javascript/tutorial).

 To learn React, check out the [React documentation](https://reactjs.org/).